Conductivity of a two-dimensional HgTe layer near the critical width: The role of developed edge states network and random mixture of $p$- and $n$-domains: 2D edge conductivity at zero temperature. Finite edge state width

 Now we should express the Cartesian distance of travel $L$ via $l_p$.
 This relation is given by the hull fractal dimension: $l_p=a(L/a)^{D_h}$, $D_h\approx 1.74$ \cite{voss}.

 Thus, an electron randomly shifts at distance $L$ at the mean free time $l_p/v$.
-This yields the 2D conductivity $\sigma$ expressed via the diffusion coefficient $D=L^2v/l_p=av\left(\sqrt{\overline{\delta\Delta^2}}a/\hbar v\right)^{2/D_h-1}$.
+This yields the 2D conductivity $\sigma$ expressed via the diffusion coefficient $D=L^2v/l_p\sim av\left(\Delta_2a/\hbar v\right)^{2/D_h-1}$.
 The diffusion coefficient is connected with the conductivity and the density of edge states $g$.
-For a linear spectrum, $g$ does not depend on the energy and is determined by the number of edge nods per unite area $1/2a$:
+For a linear spectrum, $g$ does not depend on the energy and is determined by the number of edge nodes per unit area $1/2a$:

 That explains how the 2D diffusion and 2D conductivity appear.
+The power $2/D_h-1\approx 0.15$ is small, but positive; hence, the conductivity slightly exceeds the conductance quantum.

-The threshold for the appearance of 2D conductivity is determined by the requirement that the gap fluctuations correlation length $L_c$ exceeds $L$: $L_c(\xi_c')=a|\xi_c'-\xi_c|^{-\nu}\sim L=a(l_p/a)^{1/D_h}$, or $|\xi_c'-\xi_c|\sim\left(\hbar v/a\sqrt{\overline{\delta\Delta^2}}\right)^{1/\nu D_h}=\left(\hbar v/a|\alpha|\sqrt{\overline{\delta w^2}}\right)^{1/\nu D_h}$.
+The threshold for the appearance of 2D conductivity is determined by the requirement that the gap fluctuations correlation length $L_c$ exceeds $L=a(l_p/a)^{1/D_h}$: $L_c(\xi_c')=a|\xi_c'-\xi_c|^{-\nu}\sim L$, or $|\xi_c'-\xi_c|\sim\left(\hbar v/a\Delta_2\right)^{1/\nu D_h}=\left(\hbar v/a|\alpha|w_2\right)^{1/\nu D_h}$.

-The 2D diffusion picture is realized if $|\xi-\xi_c|<|\xi_c'-\xi_c|$.
+The 2D diffusion picture is realized if $|\xi-\xi_c|<\left(\hbar v/a|\alpha|w_2\right)^{1/\nu D_h}$.
 Otherwise, the 2D diffusion and conductivity vanish.

-Recounting for the HgTe width, we find that the 2D conductivity appears if $|\overline{w}-w_0|<|\alpha|^{-1}\overline{\Delta}$ and, {\it vice versa}, the low-temperature conductivity is absent.
+Recounting for the HgTe width, we find that the 2D conductivity appears if $|\overline{w}-w_0|<\sqrt{2\pi}w_2\left(\hbar v/a|\alpha|w_2\right)^{1/\nu D_h}$ and, on the contrary, the low-temperature conductivity is absent.
 This shows the extremely unusual behavior of the conductivity with $w$: it exists in a narrow window of widths near $w_0$.
-The origin of this phenomenon is the growth of the number of contacts between ZGLs with the edge length growth at approaching the critical width.
+The origin of this phenomenon is almost a collisionless electron propagation along the ZGLs together with the growth of the number of contacts between ZGLs when $\overline{w}\to w_0$.

+The 2D conductivity is established if all sample sizes exceed the parameter $a(l_p/a)^{1/D_h}$.
+If both $L_1$ and $L_2$ are less than this quantity, one should use the results of Section VI.

 Note that, in this approximation, the transition does not depend on the Fermi level inside the gap.
-This is explained by the spectrum linearity because all physical properties of such system do not depend on the electron energy.
+This is explained by the spectrum linearity because all physical properties of such a system do not depend on the electron energy.